 The Global Power Plant Database is a comprehensive, open source database of power plants around the world.
-It centralizes power plant data to make it easier to navigate, compare and draw insights for one’s own analysis.
-The database covers approximately 30,000 power plants from 164 countries and includes thermal plants (e.g. coal, gas, oil, nuclear, biomass, waste, geothermal) and renewables (e.g. hydro, wind, solar).
-Each power plant is geolocated and entries contain information on plant capacity, generation, ownership, and fuel type.
-It will be continuously updated as data becomes available.
+It centralizes power plant data to make it easier to navigate, compare, and draw insights for one’s own analysis.
+The database covers approximately 30,000 power plants from 164 countries and includes thermal plants (e.g., coal, gas, oil, nuclear, biomass, waste, geothermal) and renewables (e.g., hydro, wind, solar).
+Each power plant is geolocated, and entries contain information on plant capacity, generation, ownership, and fuel type.
+The database will be continuously updated as data becomes available.

 Power Plants by Capacity (MW) and Fuel Type: Global power plants by capacity in megawatts and fuel type.
 Includes coal, oil, gas, hydro, nuclear, solar, waste, wind, geothermal, and biomass.